tollmanz/debug-bar-cron/readme.txt

 == Frequently Asked Questions ==

-= Is debugging cron easier with this plugin =
+= Is debugging cron easier with this plugin? =

 Yes